beetron/QuinHelper/README.md

    Edge will handle file as virus and auto-delete.
 Use Chrome or temporarily lower security level.
 2. Run file as Administrator.
 (You could minimize the program)
 3. You will probably have to install .Net 8.0 runtime [Download](https://download.visualstudio.microsoft.com/download/pr/f1e7ffc8-c278-4339-b460-517420724524/f36bb75b2e86a52338c4d3a90f8dac9b/windowsdesktop-runtime-8.0.12-win-x64.exe)and install。Link is from Microsoft.
 4. Launch program again.
-Use the `Z` key while in-game to toggle auto-run ON/OFF.
+Use the `Mouse Wheel Down` while in-game to toggle auto-run ON/OFF.

 <span style="color:red;">*IMPORTANT*</span>  Use when not in UI/Cursor mode.